AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 1. Make fluoride stock solution with desired concentration in the large 18L bucket (stock fluoride tank) as described in the methods section.

 2. Filling fluoride stock tanks:
-  - Once stock has been made, open the valve from the stock fluoride tank and allow the constant head tank to fill.
+  - Once stock has been made, open the valve from the stock fluoride tank and allow the constant head tank to fill to its equilibrium level.
 Make sure the constant head tank valve is closed.
 3. Getting fluoride solution to run through the system:
   - Open constant head tank valve to allow solution to run through the flocculator.
-    - Air in the system will not allow the system to fill properly
+    - Air in the system usually prevents the system from filling entirely on its own.
+      - To get solution through the flocculator and sedimentation tank, connect a pump to the effluent line.
+The goal is to use the pump the pull the solution through the system until it can sustain the flow on its own.
+      -  Make sure pump is set to rotate in the correct direction to force air and water out of the effluent line.
+      - Turn pump on.
+      - Stop pump when solution has reached the effluent line.
+      - disconnect pump and place the effluent line at its zero position to prevent spilling.
+At this point the system will flow on its own by lowering the effluent line below the zero position.
+4. Disconnect the microbore tubing from the flexible tubing, allowing fluoride solution to flow out through the microbore tube.
+(Upon start-up, the microbore tubing contains air that prevents the flow of PACl.
+Allowing fluoride solution to run through it first forces the air out and makes the next few steps easier.)
+  - Keep the end of the microbore in a small bucket to prevent spilling
+  - plug microbore tubing if time between this step and step 6 is significantly long.
 --------
     - Fill fluoride stock tank with water and the calculated volume of super stock fluoride solution to obtain desired concentration.
     - Open fluoride stock tank valve (image) and allow constant head tanks to fill.
 Keep the constant head tank valve closed.